jlacar/jlacar.github.io/coding/_posts/2023-12-25-aoc-day7-fluent-api.md

     // the code could say...  = plays.rankedWith(normalRules).totalWinnings()
 }
 ```
 This works!
 It looks like we've arrived!
-We can now delete the comment that has been made redundant by the code.
+The comment we added at the start to serve as a guide is now redundant, so we delete it.
 After applying the change to `part2()`, the code now tells a very fluent story.

 ```kotlin
 override fun part1(): Int {